Kane Bradley: 2021

 On 5 January Bradley joined the North Queensland Cowboys on a two-year deal in a player swap deal with Tukimihia Simpkins.
 He began the season playing for the Mackay Cutters in the Queensland Cup.

 In Round 19 of the 2021 NRL season Bradley made his NRL debut for North Queensland against the Melbourne Storm, scoring a try in the 20–16 defeat.

 On 2 August it was announced that Bradley would miss the rest of the 2021 NRL season with a hand injury.

 2022

 Bradley spent the entire 2022 season playing for the Mackay Cutters and was released by the North Queensland club at the end of the season.

 On 22 November he signed with the Brisbane Tigers in the Queensland Cup and underwent pre-season training with the Melbourne Storm, their NRL affiliate.

 2023

 In round 2 of the 2023 NRL season, Bradley made his Melbourne Storm debut against the Canterbury-Bankstown Bulldogs.
 He was presented with his debut jersey (cap 228).
 He also went onto win the 2023 Queensland Cup with the Brisbane Tigers where he started at centre and scored a try in the grand final.

+2026

+In Mid-December 2025, the Broncos confirmed that they had signed Bradley on a one year contract.